MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 # What are the Q# programming language and the Quantum Development Kit?

 Q# is a Microsoft’s **open-source** programming language for developing and running quantum algorithms.
 It’s part of the Quantum Development Kit (QDK), a SDK which offers a set of tools that will assist you in the quantum software development process.
+The Quantum Development Kit provides:
+- A tool set integrated with leading development environments
+- Open-source resources
-The Quantum Development Kit includes [quantum libraries](xref:microsoft.quantum.libraries.overview) that let you create complex quantum operations, and [quantum simulators](xref:microsoft.quantum.machines.overview) to accurately run and test your programs.
+- [Quantum libraries](xref:microsoft.quantum.libraries.overview) that let you create complex quantum operations
+- [Quantum simulators](xref:microsoft.quantum.machines.overview) to accurately run and test your programs

+With the Quantum Development Kit you can build programs that run on quantum hardware or formulate problems that run on quantum-inspired solvers in Azure Quantum, an open cloud ecosystem with a diverse set of quantum solutions and technologies.
+The Quantum Development Kit offers support for Q#, Qiskit, and Cirq for quantum computing, so if you are already working in other development languages you can also run your circuits on Azure Quantum; and access to optimization solvers for running optimization problems in the cloud.

 The Q# programs can run as standalone apps or be called from [other programming environments](xref:microsoft.quantum.install-qdk.overview), and can be written, run, and tested from your local computer.
-As a programming language, Q# draws familiar elements from Python, C#, and F# and supports a basic procedural model for writing programs with loops, if/then statements, and common data types.
+As a programming language, Q# draws familiar elements from Python, C#, and F#, and supports a basic procedural model for writing programs with loops, if/then statements, and common data types.
 It also introduces new quantum-specific data structures and operations.

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]